Asymptotic Mean-Value Formulas for Solutions of General Second-Order Elliptic Equations: Preliminaries

 An upper semi-continuous function $u$ is a subsolution of \eqref{eqvissol} if for every $ \phi \in C^2$ such that $\phi$ touches $u$ at $ x \in \Omega$ strictly from above (that is, $u-\phi$ has a strict maximum at $x$ with $u(x) = \phi(x)$), we have

 Finally, $u$ is a viscosity solution of \eqref{eqvissol} if it is both a super- and a subsolution. \end{definition}

-We will also need the definition of an asymptotic mean value formula in the viscosity sense.
-In the next definition, $M (u, \varepsilon ) (x)$ stands for a mean value operator (that depends on the parameter $\varepsilon$) applied to $u$ at the point $x$.
+We will also need the definition of an asymptotic mean-value formula in the viscosity sense.
+In the next definition, $M (u, \varepsilon ) (x)$ stands for a mean-value operator (that depends on the parameter $\varepsilon$) applied to $u$ at the point $x$.
 For example, we can take

-as in Theorem \ref{th.sol.viscosa.intro} and the next section.
+as in Theorem \ref{th.sol.viscosa.intro.1} and the next section.

 \begin{definition} A continuous function $u$ verifies

 \emph{in the viscosity sense} if for every $ \phi\in C^{2}$ such that $ u-\phi $ has a strict minimum at the point $x \in \overline \Omega$ with $u(x)= \phi(x)$ (i.e., $\phi $ touches $u$ at $x \in \Omega$ strictly from below), we have